AdityaGovardhan/cosmosQA-research/README.md

 - Kunal : Trying to run cosmosqa_wilburOne on asu agave.
 Current status is that the cluster is not picking up my job.

+- Jay : Was able to run the cosmosqa_wilburOne on my local CPU machine (without GPUs), but since the training + evaluation with huge datasize shall take time, trying to host the process on either Google Colab/Cloud Shell - but facing issues with installing Nvidia/Apex and few other version conflicts.
+> Also, trying to read the [https://arxiv.org/pdf/1904.01172.pdf] paper in order to come up with model tweaks for error analysis.

 - wilburOne's baseline model setup in progress

 - research paper reading in progress